f-klement/gothic-fiction-pattern-detection/extracted_interpretation_notes.md

 Topic 36: Individualism vs. Conformity - Rebellion and Social Norms.

 There's an interesting surge in the early 1790s, a sentiment that is concurrently explored by the Romantic thinkers, some of them overlapping with the authors of Gothic novels.
+Several topics explore their themes further.

 Topic 51 & 52: Disillusionment with Society - Resistance, Protest, Retreat.
 Adventure, Splendor, Power and Challenges, History.